natario1/CameraView/README.md

 - *introduced a smart measuring and sizing behavior, replacing bugged `adjustViewBounds`*
 - *measure `CameraView` as center crop or center inside*
 - *add multiple `CameraListener`s for events*
+- *new `setGrid` APIs, to draw 3x3, 4x4 or golden ratio grids

 *Feel free to open issues with suggestions or contribute.*